adityatripathy0000/jenkins_python/README.md

-# Declarative syntax in Jenkinsfile
+# Scripted syntax in Jenkinsfile

 ### Pipeline:
 * A Pipeline is a user-defined model of a CD pipeline.
 A Pipeline’s code defines your entire build process, which typically includes stages for building an application, testing it and then delivering it.